sarnold/pystache/setup_description.rst

 (e.g. context values that are encoded byte strings).

-The ``decode_errors`` attribute is what the renderer passes as the ``errors`` argument to Python's built-in unicode-decoding function (``str()`` in Python 3 and ``unicode()`` in Python 2).
+The ``decode_errors`` attribute is what the renderer passes as the ``errors`` argument to Python’s built-in unicode-decoding function (``str()`` in Python 3 and ``unicode()`` in Python 2).
 The valid values for this argument are ``strict``, ``ignore``, and ``replace``.

-Each of these attributes can be set via the ``Renderer`` class's constructor using a keyword argument of the same name.
-See the Renderer class's docstrings for further details.
+Each of these attributes can be set via the ``Renderer`` class’s constructor using a keyword argument of the same name.
+See the Renderer class’s docstrings for further details.
 In addition, the ``file_encoding`` attribute can be controlled on a per-view basis by subclassing the ``TemplateSpec`` class.
-When not specified explicitly, these attributes default to values set in Pystache's ``defaults`` module.
+When not specified explicitly, these attributes default to values set in Pystache’s ``defaults`` module.

 Develop
 -------

-To test from a source distribution (without installing)--
+To test from a source distribution (without installing)–

 ::

    python test_pystache.py

 To test Pystache with multiple versions of Python (with a single command!), you can use `tox <http://pypi.python.org/pypi/tox>`__:

 ::

    pip install 'virtualenv<1.8'  # Version 1.8 dropped support for Python 2.4.
    pip install 'tox<1.4'  # Version 1.4 dropped support for Python 2.4.
    tox

-If you do not have all Python versions listed in ``tox.ini``--
+If you do not have all Python versions listed in ``tox.ini``–

 ::

    tox -e py26,py32  # for example

 The source distribution tests also include doctests and tests from the Mustache spec.
 To include tests from the Mustache spec in your test